 - 5260.1 Each district shall have on file with the CHSAA office a policy for placing students competing under state law.
-This includes students at schools without a specific program and students enrolled in home-based educational programs. - Q1: A homeschool student, who lives next to School A, registers with a multi-high school district and requests to participate at School B. Must the district honor the request? - A1: No. The district should have a policy, on file with CHSAA, which details the school placement of such students.
-If the policy states that the student must participate at the school closest to his residence, then the student must participate at School A. - Q2: May the policy on file with CHSAA state that the student may participate at the school of his/her/their choice? - A2: Yes. - 5260.2 Students who have participated at another school, but whose school adds a varsity program, must return to the school where they are enrolled to participate.

-- 5260.3 Any transfer of athletic programs by a home-based education student or student at a school without a program, shall be defined as a transfer for athletic purposes and CHSAA Transfer Rules shall be applied. - 5260.4 The Colorado Revised Statutes (22-32-116.5) dictate the manner in which a student who is attending a school without a program may participate at another school (refer to state law for complete information).
+This includes students at schools without a specific program and students enrolled in home-based educational programs. - 5260.2 Students who have participated at another school, but whose school adds a varsity program, must return to the school where they are enrolled to participate. - Any transfer of athletic programs by a home-based education student or student at a school without a program, shall be defined as a transfer for athletic purposes and CHSAA Transfer Rules shall be applied. - 5260.4 The Colorado Revised Statutes (22-32-116.5) dictate the manner in which a student who is attending a school without a program may participate at another school (refer to state law for complete information).